At the end of the day, the mortgage needs to be paid.

 So what is the building worth if it generates $300,000 of NOI per year?
 Well, that just depends on what buyers are willing to pay.

-It so happens that in Edmonton, buyers will likely pay about $4.3M for an average property in average location that generates $300,000 in NOI.
+It so happens that in Edmonton, buyers will likely pay about $4.3M for an average property in an average location that generates $300,000 in NOI.
 That’s a ratio of about 7%.
-In other words, for every $1M a buyer spends on a building, They will look for $70,000 in NOI.
+In other words, for every $1M a buyer spends on a building in Edmonton, They will look for $70,000 in NOI.

 This is called the Prevailing CAP Rate.
 In Edmonton, the Prevailing CAP for retail and office space tends to range from 5.5-8.0%